kedify/otel-add-on/examples/dapr/README.md

 - The runtime_service_invocation_req_recv_total metric increments each time the `pythonapp` calls `nodeapp`.
 - One of the metric dimensions is the pod identity, meaning each pod exposes these metrics with its label attached.
 - Similar to PromQL, if not all dimensions are specified, multiple metric series will be returned.
-- The OTEL scaler calculates the rate over a one-minute window (default).
+- The OTel scaler calculates the rate over a one-minute window (default).
 This should be `1`, as we are calling the API every second, so the counter increments by one each second.
 - If multiple metric series are present, the sum is applied to aggregate the values.
 For example, if there are three producer pods, the total will be `3`.